Motorsports

 Hello Woods' famous section within the grounds

-Section 12 is a popular section located within Hello Woods at Mobility Resort Motegi.
-The same location is used every year, making it a “famous section.”
+Section 12 is a popular section located within the Hello Woods grounds at Mobility Resort Motegi.
+The same location is used every year, making it a "famous section."

 This section features a steep slope with exposed bedrock that riders race up, showcasing flashy techniques typical of Trial.
-It is also an easy section to watch from, so it is recommended for those seeing Trial for the first time.
+It is also an easy section to watch from, making it recommended for those seeing Trial for the first time.

 Tour the diverse sections and witness the world-class superhuman skills demonstrated by the Riders!